LSU Tigers 2024 NCAA men's basketball schedule: TV channel, livestream & where to watch the games | Goal.com US

 - Streaming Sports Networks: ESPN+, ESPN2, ESPN3, B1G+, SEC Network+

-How to watch 2024 LSU Lady Tigers women's NCAA basketball games on DirecTV Stream
+How to watch 2024 LSU Tigers NCAA men's basketball games on DirecTV Stream

 - Suggested Plan: CHOICE